TBD54566975/dwn-sdk-js/Q_AND_A.md

   (Last updated: 2023/09/12)

-  The requirement for using `messageCid` as the cursor for pagination aims to ensure compatibility across different DWN store implementations.
-The goal is for a query using the same cursor to yield identical results, regardless of which DWN is handling the query.
-This is useful because, if a DWN becomes unavailable after delivering a page of messages, user can switch to another DWN and resume fetching following pages without any interruption.
+  The requirement for using `messageCid` as the cursor for pagination aims to ensure compatibility irrespective of DWN store implementations.
+The goal is for a query with the same cursor to yield identical results, regardless of which DWN is handling the query.
+This is useful because, if a DWN becomes unavailable after delivering a page of messages, the caller can switch to another DWN and resume fetching subsequent pages without interruption.

 ## Protocol